 Fiduciary funds - Fiduciary funds are used to account for resources held by the government as either a trustee (a party that administers property for a beneficiary) or an agent (one who acts on behalf of another).
-The Board's fiduciary funds consist of funds accumulating for retirees health benefits and an agency fund.
+The Board's fiduciary funds consist of funds accumulating for retiree health benefits and agency funds.
+Fiduciary funds are excluded from the government-wide financial statements because the school system cannot use these assets to finance its operations.